gazpachu/momardi/content/work/phaidon/index.md

 ## Digital Marketing Assistant

-Case study pending to be uploaded.
+Work review pending to be uploaded.